-In May 2014, the FASB issued ASU 2014-09 Revenue from Contracts with Customers.
+In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
 ASU 2014-09 is a comprehensive new revenue recognition model requiring a company to recognize revenue to depict the transfer of goods or services to a customer at an amount reflecting the consideration it expects to receive in exchange for those goods or services.
-While ASU 2014-09 specifically references contracts with customers, it may apply to certain other transactions such as the sale of real estate or equipment.
 ASU 2014-09 may be applied using either a full retrospective or a modified retrospective approach.
 In August 2015, the FASB issued ASU 2015-14 deferring the effective date for ASU 2014-09 to annual reporting periods beginning after December 15, 2017, including interim periods within that reporting period.
-Early adoption is not permitted.
-The Company is evaluating the impact of this amendment on its consolidated financial statements.
+The Company recognizes revenue on its investments in mortgage loans pursuant to ASC Topic 310 which addresses the accounting treatment for various receivables.
+ASU 2014-09 provides a specific exemption for revenue recognized pursuant to ASC Topic 310.
+Accordingly, the implementation of ASU 2014-09 will not have a material effect on the Company's consolidated financial statements.

-In January 2016, the FASB issued ASU 2016-01 Financial Instruments - Overall.
+In January 2016, the FASB issued ASU 2016-01, Financial Instruments - Overall.
 ASU 2016-01 addresses certain aspects of recognition, measurement, presentation, and disclosure of financial instruments.
-Specifically the guidance (1) requires equity investments to be measured at fair value with changes in fair value recognized in earnings, (2) simplifies the impairment assessment of equity investments without readily determinable fair values by requiring a qualitative assessment to identify impairment, (3) eliminates the requirement to disclose the methods and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost, (4) requires the use of the exit price notion when measuring the fair value of financial instruments for disclosure purposes, (5) requires an entity to present separately in other comprehensive income the portion of the total change in fair value of a liability resulting from a change in the instrument-specific credit risk when the entity has elected to measure the liability at fair value in accordance with the fair value option, (6) requires separate presentation of financial assets and liabilities by measurement category and form on the balance sheet or the notes to the financial statements, and (7) clarifies that the need for a valuation allowance on a deferred tax asset related to an available-for-sale security should be evaluated with other deferred tax assets.
+Specifically the guidance (1) requires equity investments to be measured at fair value with changes in fair value recognized in earnings, (2) simplifies the impairment assessment of equity investments without readily determinable fair values by requiring a qualitative assessment to identify impairment, (3) eliminates the requirement to disclose the methods and significant assumptions used to estimate the fair value that is required to be disclosed for financial instruments measured at amortized cost, (4) requires the use of the exit price notion when measuring the fair value of financial instruments for disclosure purposes, (5) requires an entity to present separately in other comprehensive income the portion of the total change in fair value of a liability resulting from a change in the credit risk when the entity has elected to measure the liability at fair value in accordance with the fair value option, (6) requires separate presentation of financial assets and liabilities by measurement category and form on the consolidated balance sheets or the notes to the financial statements, and (7) clarifies that the need for a valuation allowance on a deferred tax asset related to an available-for-sale security should be evaluated with other deferred tax assets.
 This guidance is effective for interim and annual reporting periods beginning after December 15, 2017, with early adoption permitted.
-The Company is currently evaluating the impact on its consolidated financial statements.
+The Company does not expect that the implementation of ASU 2016-01 will have a material effect on its consolidated financial statements and related disclosures.